vadimcn/codelldb/MANUAL.md

 - `stdout` output will be sent to the Debug Console
 - `stderr` output will be sent to the Output/LLDB panel

 # Alternate LLDB Backends

-CodeLLDB can use external LLDB backends instead of the bundled one.
-For example, when debugging Swift programs, one might want to use a custom LLDB instance that has Swift extensions built in.
-In order to use an alternate backend, you will need to provide location of the corresponding LLDB dynamic library (which must be v13.0 or later) via **lldb.library** configuration setting.
+Even though CodeLLDB bundles a complete LLDB package for every supported platform, you may still want to point the extension at a different backend - for example, a custom LLDB build that contains Swift-specific extensions.

+## Liblldb
+CodeLLDB embeds LLDB by loading its dynamic library (`liblldb`) and driving the debugger through the API it exports rather than spawning the `lldb` command-line tool (as some other extensions do).
+To switch to an alternate backend, point **lldb.library** at the desired `liblldb` shared library (which must be v15.0 or later).

+To make locating `liblldb` easier, CodeLLDB provides the **Use Alternate Backend...** command.
+It prompts for the path to the main `lldb` executable and then uses it to locate the corresponding shared library.

-Where to find the LLDB dynamic library:
+How to find `liblldb` manually:
-- Linux: `<lldb root>/lib/liblldb.so.<verson>`,<br>
+- **Linux**: `$LLDB_INSTALL_ROOT/lib/liblldb.so.<version>`,<br>
-    `<lldb root>` is wherever you've installed LLDB, or `/usr`, if it's a standard distro package.
+    `<lldb install root>` is wherever you've installed LLDB, or `/usr`, if it's a standard distro package.
-- MacOS: `<lldb framework>/LLDB` if built as Apple framework, `<lldb root>/lib/liblldb.<version>.dylib` otherwise.<br>
+- **MacOS**: `$LLDB_FRAMEWORK/LLDB` if built as Apple framework, `$LLDB_INSTALL_ROOT/lib/liblldb.<version>.dylib` otherwise.<br>
-    `<lldb framework>` is typically located under `/Library/Developer/<toolchain>/.../PrivateFrameworks`.
+    `LLDB_FRAMEWORK` is typically located under `/Library/Developer/<toolchain>/.../PrivateFrameworks`.
-- Windows: `<lldb root>/bin/liblldb.dll`.

-Since locating liblldb is not always trivial, CodeLLDB provides the **Use Alternate Backend...** command to assist with this task.
-You will be prompted to enter the file name of the main LLDB executable, which CodeLLDB will then use to find the dynamic library.

-> **Note**: Debian builds of LLDB have a bug whereby they search for `lldb-server` helper binary relative to the current
-> executable module (which in this case is CodeLLDB), rather than relative to liblldb (as they should).
-As a result,
+- **Windows**: `$LLDB_INSTALL_ROOT/bin/liblldb.dll`.

+## LLDB Server
+LLDB always employs the client-server architecture, even for local debugging (except on Windows).
+[LLDB Server](https://lldb.llvm.org/man/lldb-server.html) is the binary that runs and monitors the debugged program in response to requests of the main debugger.

-> you may see the following error after switching to an alternate backend: "Unable to locate lldb-server-\<version\>".
+In most cases LLDB can locate the server binary automatically, however, sometimes this fails and you may see errors similar to this: "Unable to locate lldb-server-\<version\>".
-> To fix this, determine where `lldb-server` is installed (via `which lldb-server-<version>`), then add
-> this configuration entry: `"lldb.adapterEnv": {"LLDB_DEBUGSERVER_PATH": "<lldb-server path>"}`.
+In such cases you may override the default search logic via the **lldb.server** setting.

 # Rust Language Support